arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Setup PostgreSQL

-Most OSs and distrobutions will have different ways of installing PostgreSQL.
+Most OSs and distributions will have different ways of installing PostgreSQL.
 Check with your platform documentation on how to install PostgreSQL.

 For example, [here](https://wiki.archlinux.org/index.php/PostgreSQL#Installing_PostgreSQL) is the Arch Linux documentation for installing